patchew-project/qemu/docs/qapi/index.rst

       isn't real.
    :error GenericError: If the system decides it doesn't like the
       argument values.
 It's very temperamental.
+   :return SomeTypeName: An esoteric collection of mystical nonsense to
+      both confound and delight.

    Field lists can appear anywhere in the directive block, but any field list entries in the same list block that are recognized as special